Understanding the GameEngine

 GameEngine does not support the full range of UniCode characters, only the ASCII subset (' '..'~').

 In this alpha release there are seven widget tools in the tool palette.
-I expect to add a scrollbar widget for building objects larger than the available window space; a full-featured sprite widget, complete with a pixel editor probably won't happen.
+I expect to add a scrollbar widget for building objects larger than the available window space; a full-featured sprite widget, complete with a pixel editor probably won't happen this year.

 The only way to delete an unwanted widget is to drag it off the top or bottom of the game board (onto the gray background, where it will disappear) and then it will not show up in the Build, so when you reload (next time you start GameEngine) it will be gone.
 If you change your mind (before you quit), you can select the widget name in the list, then type in coordinates that are on the game board and click OK, and it will come back.

 When typing stuff into a text field, there is no way to select a range to delete them, the work-around is to click to the right of what you want deleted, then back up over it, one character at a time.
 If you click or back up to the left edge the cursor may disappear; it's still there, but not drawn.

 The tab key should advance to next entry field, but it doesn't yet.
 It doesn't know about the "forward delete" key, so you may get strange results.
 Too many things to fix in not enough time.

 When you are modifying the properties of a widget, you can usually go from item to item in the entry panel entering new values, then click the OK button once to accept all those changes.
 However if you do anything that opens a dialog box, your changes may be lost.
 I recommend you "Save early, save often" to prevent losing your work.

 Double-clicking a widget on the game board (or the board itself) jumps that widget so the top-left corner is where you clicked.
 This is a bug, to be fixed as soon as possible.
 Work-around: you get to reset the coordinates of your text widgets after changing the text.
 Don't 2-click the other widgets.